-Indian opposition leader Gandhi evicted from parliament over Modi ‘thief’ comment
+Blow to India opposition as Gandhi barred from parliament over Modi ‘thief’ joke

-India’s parliament has disqualified prominent opposition leader Rahul Gandhi as an MP, a day after he was handed a two-year prison sentence over a 2019 remark made against prime minister Narendra Modi.
+Mr Gandhi, 52, was sentenced to prison for two years in Gujarat on Thursday over a speech in 2019 in which he referred to thieves as having the surname Modi.

+He is expected to appeal the verdict.
+“I am fighting for the voice of India, I am ready to pay any cost,” he tweeted after his disqualification.

-A parliament notice issued on Friday said that the Congress Party’s Mr Gandhi stands disqualified from membership of the lower house from the date of his conviction, in compliance with the constitutional requirements.
+A parliament notice issued on Friday said Mr Gandhi stands disqualified from membership of the lower house from the date of his conviction, in compliance with the constitutional requirements.

-The 52-year-old politician, who has been a fierce critic of the prime minister, was found guilty of defamation for a remark where he had asked why “all the thieves have the surname Modi”.
+This disqualification could serve as a major setback to Mr Gandhi as one of the most high-profile leaders of the opposition in India, which is due to hold a general election next year.

+Senior Congress politician Jairam Ramesh has said that the party will respond to the disqualification “legally and politically”.

 “Why all the thieves, be it Nirav Modi, Lalit Modi or Narendra Modi, have Modi in their names?”
 Mr Gandhi said during a rally in Karnataka state in 2019 during an election campaign.